moashraf86/CVMaster/README.md

 - AI-driven suggestions for optimizing resumes.
 - Export resumes as PDF files.
 - Upload and manage PDFs using Cloudinary.
+- AI-powered CV review with detailed analysis, scoring, and personalized recommendations.

 ## Getting Started